 In order to create value, this analysis reflects on the real problem that was introduced in the previous chapter and presents ideas that bring value to the customer.
 Automatic music classification is not a completely new topic, therefore, bringing value to the customer might be the increase of speed classifying one single song, increasing the accuracy of classification, or even reducing the cost of development and achieving similar results when comparing to existing solutions.

 The following section of this chapter concretizes the above based on the use of the New Concept Development (NCD) model of Peter Koen (Koen et al., 2001).
 The New Concept Development model ideas will further be complemented with an even more business-oriented model, the business model canvas, to provide a clear vision of the value that this work brings to society.

-New Conceecpt Development Model
+New Concept Development Model

 The New Concept Development model (NDC) is a framework developed with the single purpose of providing a concrete way of establishing new products based on an initial idea, increasing the act of creativity in the world.
 It was built based on the idea that there is a “widely-perceived lack of high-profit ideas entering the New Product Process Development (NPPD)” (Koen et al., 2001).
 To fight this issue, the New Concept Development model provides a common language (framework) of the key components that drives innovation further (Koen et al., 2001).